-Before I get into the meaty details, let me first explain something about Ross’s trading style.
+Before I get into the meaty, ponytail type details, let me first explain something about Ross’s trading style.
 He specializes in what are called low float stocks with high momentum.
 What is a low float stock?
+I don’t have a clue.
 Simply put, there are not a lot of shares on the open market.
 For instance, General Electric is a high float stock, there are plenty of shares outstanding, the stock is highly liquid with an average of over 40 million shares trading each day.
 Why is this important?
-Because stocks with a high float, and a high daily trading volume have very tight spreads.
+Because stocks with a high float and a high daily trading volume have very tight spreads.
 Therefore, if the price of GE is currently 27.05 per share, then at any moment during the trading day, you can easily execute a market order to buy GE at 27.06, or a market order to sell GE at 27.04.
 The spread to buy or sell is very tight, the market is very deep with plenty buyers and sellers, and there are massive amounts of shares floating around.

-A rookie with little knowledge would be reading this and be thinking to themselves…”hey its only a nickel, what’s the big deal?”.
-But its a big deal.
-Its big fucking deal.
-And it highly skews performance from Trader A when compared to Trader B. In fact, Tim Sykes, popular trading guru has had a big problem with his trading service because of this very problem.
+Since I expect my readers to be dumb, A rookie with little knowledge would be reading this and be thinking to themselves…”hey it’s only a nickel, what’s the big deal?”.
+But it’s a big deal.
+It’s big fucking deal.
+And it highly skews performance from Trader A when compared to Trader B. In fact, Tim Sykes, the popular trading guru has had a big problem with his trading service because of this very problem.
 He would initiate a trade in a lightly traded penny stock, then blast out to the subscribers that he just entered an order.
 The subscribers would then trample over each other to get into the trade, which distorted the price and caused so many problems that Tim had to create a swing trading service because of all of the complaints.
 In a nutshell, the moderator buys at $8 per share, then tells everyone that they should buy.
 Everyone jumps in at the same moment and the price jumps to $8.20.
 The moderator wins, everyone else loses.

-Now that you have a basic understanding of how a low float with high momentum greatly effects the entry and exit price, I would like to put this information into context of Warrior Trading and my individual findings.
+Now that you’ve read part of this untrustworthy review, you have a basic understanding of how a low float with high momentum greatly affects the entry and exit price, I would like to put this information into the context of Warrior Trading and my balls deep individual findings

 During the week, I sent Ross an email requesting that he show the DOM on the screen, this would show us that he was actually executing trades.
 However, Ross ignored my initial emails and began dodging me.
 Little did Ross know, that all of my emails are embedded with a tracking program that notifies me in real time, whenever my email is opened and viewed.
 I could see in real time that Ross was opening my emails and I was expecting him to respond.
 Ross would not respond.
 I would email him the next day and he would respond that he did not receive any such email.
 I knew he was lying.
 He did not know that I was watching him open the emails.